linux-cultist/venv-selector.nvim/README.md

 They are defined here: https://github.com/linux-cultist/venv-selector.nvim/blob/regexp/lua/venv-selector/config.lua

-**You are expected to add you own searches to your config.** :) These are just default ones to find venvs in default locations.
+**You are expected to add your own searches to your config.** :) These are just default ones to find venvs in the default locations.

 ### Override or disable a default search

-If you want to **override** one of the default searches, create a search with the same name:
+If you want to **override** one of the default searches, create a search with the same name.
+This changes the default workspace search.

 `settings = {
   search = {